Dominik7131/Conceptual-Modeling-LLM-Assistant/LLM-assistant-api.md

 ### TODO:
+- for example in the function `suggest_associations` instead of the class name should user provide the whole conceptual model?
 - how to represent ISA-hierarchy in JSON format?
 - can user provide some additional instruction for the LLM-assistant?